zack-bitcoin/amoveo/docs/design/blockchain_theory.md

 `P ~ T`

-from studying sharding, we know that T and F relate like this
+from sharding, we know that T and F relate like this

 `F ~ L * log2(T/L)`